 Members of Prestonwood Baptist Church interested in hosting international students in the future can contact Phil Armstrong at firstname.lastname@example.org.

 Published: June 19, 2018

 Author: Michael Young

-All prospective Chinese international students are required to apply through one of these three agencies.
+All prospective Chinese international students are required to apply through one of these two agencies.
 Please contact them for information, and when completing the application, please be sure to indicate Prestonwood Christian Academy as your school of choice.